 - the application process

 - acceptable documentary evidence to support your application

 - contacts for assistance and advice.

-- Complete and submit an Application as per the instructions on the form.
+- Complete and submit an Application [Pdf 356Kb] as per the instructions on the form.

 To work in some trades in NSW, you must be licenced.
-The VTRP does not issue licences or qualifications.
-The VTRP issues either a Craft Certificate or a Certificate of Proficiency in the trade vocation concerned to applicants who have successfully applied for trade skills recognition.
-The following explains NSW tradesperson's certificates:
+The Commissioner does not issue licences or qualifications.
+The Commissioner issues a Certificate of Proficiency in the trade vocation concerned to successful applicants.

 Certificate of Proficiency